About Catholic Homes

 The Agreement for Villa Residency may be terminated in the following circumstances:

-In points 3, 4 and 5, except where the resident agrees to terminate, the termination must be made by an order of the State Administrative Tribunal.
+In cases numbered 3, 4 and 5, except where the resident agrees to terminate, the termination must be made by an order of the State Administrative Tribunal.

 Catholic Homes markets the residence directly or by its agent.
 The villa can only be marketed in accordance with the marketing provisions of the village scheme.